President accepts resignation of Madras HC CJ, Justice Tahilramani

 Draft rules to regulate social media ready, Centre tells court

 She had written to the Supreme Court to reconsider this decision.
-However the same was not considered following which she sent her resignation to the President of India.
-In a one line resignation, she had requested the President to relieve her immediately.
+However, the same was not considered following which she sent her resignation to the President of India.
+In a one-line resignation, she had requested the President to relieve her immediately.

 The Supreme Court Collegium had said that the transfer was in the interest of better administration of justice.